simonlovgren/open-BF720/README.md

 $ sudo pacman -Sy bluez bluez-libs bluez-utils
 ```

-Make sure that you have a Bluetooth BLE USB adapter or

-See if the the kernel found the bluetooth device:
+Check if the the kernel found the bluetooth device:
 ```sh
 $ sudo dmesg | grep Bluetooth